chaloh-debug/AirBnB_clone/README.md

 Description

 This is the first phase of a four phase project, to create a basic clone of the AirBnB web app.
 In this first phase a basic console was created using the Cmd Python module, to manage the objects of the whole project, being able to implement the methods create, show, update, all, and destroy to the existing classes and subclasses.
-Environment
+Environment computer

 The console was developed in Ubuntu 22.04LTS using python3 (version 3.10.6).
-Further information bookmark_tabs
+Further information

 For further information on python version, and documentation visit python.org.
 Requirements

 Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 14.04, python3 and pep8 style corrector.
 Repo Contents